LennartHennigs/DIYStreamDeck/README.md

 If you find this project helpful please consider giving it a ⭐️ at [GitHub](https://github.com/LennartHennigs/ESPTelnet) and/or [buy me a ☕️](https://ko-fi.com/lennart0815).
 Thanks!

-**Note:** This was (and is) a very successful experiment in programming with ChatGPT-4. 🤖 I built this without any knowledge of Python or CircuitPython.
-The goal was to not program it myself but tell ChatGPT-4 what I wanted.
-This is the result.
-It wrote the code and this README as well.
-This paragraph here is the only piece I am writing myself (and about ten lines in the CircuitPython code).
-Update: I recently started to refactor some code myself now.

 ## Features

 - Assign actions and a color to the keypad keys